ruslianwar/astro-paper/src/content/blog/astro-paper-3.md

 In my case, I’m using a private repository on GitHub to host the content of my blog, and Netlify to build my website and publish it on the web.
 Both platforms offer free tiers for individuals.

-Write `Table of contents` in h2 format (## in markdown) and place it where you want it to be appeared on the post.

-For instance, if you want to place your table of contents just under the intro paragraph (like I usually do), you can do that in the following way.

 ### What tools do I need to run a static blog?

 Here is the list of software and services I’m using to run my website:

-Jekyll as my SSG platform.
+* **Jekyll** as my SSG platform.
 To design your blog, you can go for one of the free themes or buy one from a marketplace such as Envato Market or JekyllThemes.io.
-VS Code as my text editor.
+* **VS Code** as my text editor.
 I’ve also recently started using Notion to draft my posts as it allows me to collect my ideas and add changes using multiple devices (laptop or phone).
 I can also export posts from Notion in Markdown format.
 However, Notion doesn’t support all elements of Markdown, so you might need to fix the formatting in a text editor afterwards.
-GitHub to store my content.
+* **GitHub** to store my content.
 If you are new to GitHub, I would recommend going through their learning guides first.
 If using the command line to interact with GitHub sounds intimidating, I’d suggest using GitHub’s Desktop client which makes adding and updating content in your repository much easier.

-VS Code also integrates with GitHub natively, so you can connect and add content to your repository directly from the text editor.
+* **VS Code** also integrates with GitHub natively, so you can connect and add content to your repository directly from the text editor.

 Netlify to build and publish my blog on the web.